ISAITB/docs-tdl/source/handlers/index.rst

     soap.version, Send configuration, Yes, ``string``, SOAP Version.
-Can be 1.1 or 1.2. soap.encoding, Send configuration, No, ``string``, Character set encoding. http.uri.extension, Send configuration, No, ``string``, HTTP URI extension for the address.
+Can be 1.1 or 1.2. soap.encoding, Send configuration, No, ``string``, Character set encoding. http.uri.extension, Send configuration, No, ``string``, HTTP URI extension for the address. http.ssl, Transaction configuration, No, ``boolean``, Whether or not connections should be over HTTP (default) or HTTPS.

 .. code-block:: xml